lalaheihaihei/catalyticLAM/README.md

 ### 1.5 Scripts

-This section contains useful scripts to generate cluster structures and convert the format of files.
+This section contains some useful scripts to generate cluster structures and convert the format of files.

 ### 1.6 Initial Structures

 This section contains the initial structure files and POSCAR files for VASP optimization and MD calculations to generate datasets.

 ## 2. Installation

 ### 2.1 Prerequisites